IZSAM-StatGIS/spotting_cp_satellite/README.md

  * MODIS sample data is provided

  * Sentinel-2 sample data is NOT provided due to its size (about 600/1200 MB).
 You can download a sample Sentinel-2 archive for testing, running the 01b_DOWNLOAD_S2_CDSE.py script.
-A Copernicus Data Space Ecosystem account (register [here](https://tinyurl.com/yw69kbuj)) is **required**.
+A Copernicus Data Space Ecosystem account is **required** (register [here](https://tinyurl.com/yw69kbuj)).

  * The python script used to download the Sentinel-2 data described in the paper relies on the [SentinelSat](https://sentinelsat.readthedocs.io/en/stable/index.html) package, which is **no longer functional**, since the Copernicus SciHub was permanently closed.
 Read the project development team's announcement [here](https://github.com/sentinelsat/sentinelsat/blob/main/README.rst).
 Nonetheless, we have included the sentinelsat based script (01a_DOWNLOAD_S2.py) in the repository for completeness and informational purposes, but we did not include the sentinelsat package in the *requirements.txt* file because it would be pointless.